cmints/website/pages/documentation/getting-started/index.md

 ## {what-is-cmints[Page heading] What is <fix>CMintS</fix>?}

 {what-is-cmints-p[Paragraph in 'What is CMintS' section]
-<fix>CMintS</fix> is a CMS and Static Site Generator for creating single and
+<fix>CMintS</fix> is a CMS and Static Site Generator for single and multi
-multi language websites. <fix>CMintS</fix> is quite easy to install, it has only few requirements.
+language websites creation. <fix>CMintS</fix> is quite easy to install, it has only few requirements.
 }

 {what-is-cmints-p3[Paragraph in 'What is CMintS' section]